ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 ## < The Typing of the Dead: Overkill > PC lightgun aiming sample config

-Follow the instructions of lightgun aiming config in < The House of the Dead: Remake >, and change the key assignments to match the game.
+Follow the instructions of [lightgun emulation option 1](#option-1-lightgun-emulation-replacing-mouse-pointer), and assign keys to suit the game.

 <br>

 ## < The House of the Dead III > PC lightgun aiming sample config

-Follow the instructions of lightgun aiming config in < The House of the Dead: Remake >, and change the key assignments to match the game.
+Follow the instructions of [lightgun emulation option 1](#option-1-lightgun-emulation-replacing-mouse-pointer), and assign keys to suit the game.

 <br>

 ## < The House of the Dead 2 > PC lightgun aiming sample config

-Follow the instructions of lightgun aiming config in < The House of the Dead: Remake >, and change the key assignments to match the game.
+Follow the instructions of [lightgun emulation option 1](#option-1-lightgun-emulation-replacing-mouse-pointer), and assign keys to suit the game.
 In game's config, select Mouse + Keyboard for player controller.

 <br>

 ## < House of the Dead: Scarlet Dawn > PC lightgun aiming sample config

-For TeknoParrot, use the same config file as < TeknoParrot > option 2, and assign keys for example:
+For TeknoParrot, follow the instructions of [lightgun emulation option 2](#option-2-lightgun-emulation-replacing-gamepad-stick), and assign keys for example:

 Trigger: Gamepad A, Back: Gamepad Back/View
 <br>